jazcarate/blog/_posts/2021-05-12-desire-driven-development.md

 ## Closing thoughts

+The more I think about it; the more I'm convinced that DDD is less about **D**evelopment, and more about **D**esign.
+SO I might need to change the title at some point.
+But for the time being, I'll try to piggy back on TDD.
 Maybe DDD is not for everyone or every use case, but it is how I usually code 😺.

 ---